Hey cyclist!

 Do not ignore chain tension during cleaning.
 A chain that is too tight or too loose can compromise the bike's performance.

-Do Not Reassemble the Chain Incorrectly:
+Do Not Reinstall the Chain Incorrectly: